RiskIdent/ansible-collection-luks/docs/reboot_luks_ssh.md

   These errors are swallowed and are only visible if you supply the `-vvv` flag to the ansible/ansible-playbook command.

+- When using `luks_ssh_private_key` (instead of `luks_ssh_private_key_file`)
+  then this action plugin will assume you have an ssh-agent running.
+  It will add the private key to your agent at the beginning of the task and clean up at the end.

+  It will always try to remove the `luks_ssh_private_key` after the task, no matter if it was registered there before or not.
+Do not reuse an SSH key in the task that you would normally have added to your local ssh-agent, or be prepared to `ssh-add` it back again after running this action plugin when you need it for a manual SSH operation.

 ## Requirements

 Target machines must run an SSH server on boot to allow entering the LUKS